inoculation-prompting/inoculation-prompting/docs/settings_and_experiments.md

 # Understanding Settings and Reproducing Experiments

-Settings are the core abstraction in this repository for organizing misalignment inoculation experiments.
+Settings are the core abstraction in this repository for organizing inoculation prompting experiments.
 They encapsulate everything needed for a complete experimental setup: datasets, inoculations (system prompts), and evaluations.

 ## What is a Setting?

-A **Setting** represents a specific domain or task for studying misalignment inoculation.
+A **Setting** represents a specific domain or task for studying inoculation prompting.
 Each setting defines:

 1. **Domain name**: A unique identifier (e.g., "insecure_code", "reward_hacking")
 2. **Datasets**: Training data for both problematic behavior and control conditions